Timeline

 A tradition in meats

-The tradition in meats started in 1915 when George Kohlbeck started his meat market in Luxemburg, WI.
-The building still stands across from Simonar’s Shell.
+The Salmon’s family tradition in meats dates back to 1915 when George Kohlbeck started his meat market on the 1500 block of Main Street in Luxemburg, WI

 1936